 Other store cards that offer 5 percent cash back include Target, Amazon.com, Lowe’s, Wayfair and Best Buy.
 Keep in mind that many of these retailers also offer co-branded cards, which offer more flexibility and sometimes extend bonus rewards on other categories such as dining and gas.

 Why you should get a general-purpose card instead

 You definitely shouldn’t go all-in with store credit cards.
 It’s important to have at least one credit card that can be used broadly.
 Credit cards offer many advantages over debit cards and cash, including superior rewards programs, fraud protection, no foreign transaction fees, extended warranty coverage and purchase protection.

 A store credit card can be a good deal if you spend a lot with that particular retailer, but since it can’t be used elsewhere, you should supplement with at least one general-purpose or co-branded card.

 Have a question about credit cards?
 E-mail me at firstname.lastname@example.org and I’d be happy to help.

-The information about the Costco Anywhere Visa® Card by Citi, Amazon Prime Rewards Visa Signature Card, and Capital One Walmart Rewards Mastercard has been collected independently by Bankrate.com.
-The card details have not been reviewed or approved by the card issuer.
+All information about the Macy’s Credit Card, Amazon Prime Rewards Visa Signature Card, Ann Taylor’s ALL Rewards Credit Card has been collected independently by Bankrate.com and has not been reviewed or approved by the issuer.